CSCfi/csc-user-guide/docs/apps/otb.md

 ## License

 Orfeo ToolBox is licensed under the Apache License, Version 2.0.
-The full licence can be found [here](https://github.com/orfeotoolbox/OTB/tree/develop/Copyright)
+The full licence can be found from the [Orfeo ToolBox github repository](https://github.com/orfeotoolbox/OTB/tree/develop/Copyright)

 ## Citation